hideya/langchain-mcp-tools-ts/README.md

 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server tools with LangChain.

-Its simplicity and extra features for stdio MCP servers can make it useful as a basis for your own customizations.
+Its simplicity, along with its extra features, such as tool schema transformation and stdio MCP server logging, can make it useful as a basis for your own experiments and customizations.
-However, it only supports text results of tool calls and does not support MCP features other than tools.
+However, it only supports text results of tool calls and does not support MCP features other than Tools.

 [LangChain's **official LangChain.js MCP Adapters** library](https://www.npmjs.com/package/@langchain/mcp-adapters),
 which supports comprehensive integration with LangChain, has been released.